 To restart the operating system, select the Shutdown O/S and then Restart Server option.
-This option requires the IBM System Management device driver to be installed on the server, as well as Netfinity Manager with UM Server Extensions for the ASM component.
+This option requires that the ASM Device Driver be installed on the server, as well as IBM Director with UM Server Extensions for the ASM component.